'They embraced the whole process' Chicago students learn how to become chefs and possibly own a restaurant

 Then it's on to cooking and learning recipes and new techniques.
 Student Cidney West had cooked eggs before, but not like she was taught here.

 "I never knew how to do a French egg.
 It's like an omelet.
-You basically whip the egg, whip whip whip until it a fluffy base," West said.
+You basically whip the egg, whip whip whip until it's a fluffy base," West said.

 Celebrated chef and restaurant owner Rick Bayless is the co-founder of Impact Culinary Training.
 This kitchen is named his honor.
 The aim is to prepare young people for jobs in restaurants.
 Program director Shanell Rainey said coming out of the pandemic, restaurants have the "Help Wanted" signs out.